OriginTrailClub/deepdive/partners/bsi-scan.md

 >
 > “We’re very pleased with the way it turned out.
 It’s been a very good strategic partnership with Origin Trail”
 >
-> “It creates value, It creates instant credentialing and trust mechanisms for clients, but I think more importantly nobody else is doing this and it’s really going to cause massive growth within this association which is one of their overall objectives.”
+> “It creates value.
+It creates instant credentialing and trust mechanisms for clients; but, I think, more importantly nobody else is doing this and it’s really going to cause massive growth within this association which is one of their overall objectives.”
 >
-> “We’ve got some very exciting things that we’re working on, with Origin Trail, in these respective areas that really I think are very promising, they’re desperately needed and they’re going to further bring trust to the supply chain” [source](https://www.youtube.com/watch?v=Ss9pZkVsFpo)
+> “We’ve got some very exciting things that we’re working on, with Origin Trail, in these respective areas that really I think are very promising, they’re desperately needed and they’re going to further bring trust to the supply chain.” [source](https://www.youtube.com/watch?v=Ss9pZkVsFpo)